 You need to do a few things to set Postfix up before you can use it: 1) Edit /sw/etc/postfix/main.cf.
 In particular, edit myorigin, mydestination and mynetworks in that file.
 The file is well commented.
-More configuration options are documented in postconf(5).
-Information on setting up TLS encryption can be found in /sw/share/doc/postfix/tls.
-2) Edit the aliases in /sw/etc/postfix/aliases so that mail to root, and your user, go to your real email address.
-Run 'sudo newaliases' to update the alias database file.
-3) Run 'sudo mta-switch fink' to move the old sendmail from Apple's Postfix out of the way and place symlinks to Fink's Postfix in its place.
+2) Edit the aliases in NetInfo so that root and postmaster redirect mail to a real, live person.
+To do that, run: sudo niutil -createprop . /aliases/root members youremail Where youremail is a valid email address.
+If you check your mail on this computer, you can just use your user name.
+Otherwise, you will probably want to use your regular email address.
+3) Run 'sudo mta-switch postfix' to move the old sendmail out of the way and place symlinks to postfix in its place.
 You may need to do this after upgrades of Mac OS X from Apple.
-If you are running the system's Postfix, you must stop it before starting the Fink installed one or things could get very confused: 'sudo /usr/sbin/postfix stop'.
 4) Run 'sudo daemonic enable postfix'.
 This will create a Postfix startup item, but it won't actually start Postfix.
 To do that, you can run 'sudo postfix start'.
-If you're upgrading from postfix 2.1.x, please read RELEASE_NOTES about configuration changes and adjust main.cf accordingly.
-The installation process will try to upgrade conf files automatically, but they should still be checked by hand.
-Removing postfix via Fink will automatically disable it and re-enable Apple's postfix.
+Removing postfix via Fink will automatically disable it and re-enable sendmail.

 (*) = Unsupported distribution.